"We Believe in empowerment through Education" Maggie & Joshua CFO

 Just click on registration at the top.
 Fill out the form, it's that simple!

 Schedule your tour of our school here for more Information!

 We are here Daily

 This is the place where job readiness and life empowerment meet!

 Call us @ (800) 246-5910

-Training at x-ray technician covers a number of topics techs can apply to their every day x-ray technician jobs and tasks.
+Training as a X-ray technician covers a number of topics techs can apply to their every day X-ray technician jobs and tasks.
 Some programs can last anywhere from one year to earn a certificate and up to four years for a bachelor’s degree.
-We offer g to those who want to work now and start a career in the medical field.
+We offer to those who want to work now and start a career in the medical field.

 A Medical Assistant (MA) or Certified Medical Assistant (CMA) assists nurses and physicians with a variety of administrative and medical tasks.
 Medical assisting is one of many allied health careers.
 Most medical assistants work in a doctor's office, and some work in hospitals.
 There are many different types of medical assistant jobs available which makes it a versatile career choice.
 Here you will receive a quality education at an affordable price.
 Check it out for yourself!